pleabargain/storyboard/tips.md

 Focus on simple to say words, 2, 3 and 4 letter words.

+# pronunciation
+If they make a pron error, go to the rhyming dictionary and make a sentence using a rhyming word or two.

 # if a student is excited
 Let them talk and just correct them.
 Take notes.